-2018 2017 Discount rate (pre-retirement/post retirement) 3.28% 3.62% Long-term expected rate of return on plan assets 6.50% 7.00% Expected annual rate of compensation increase 0% 0% Expected annual rate of increase in compensation and benefit limits 0% 0% Post-retirement mortality RP-2014 Healthy Annuitant Bottom Quartile with MP- 2017 Generational Projection for Male and Female RP-2014 Healthy Annuitant Bottom Quartile with MP- 2016 Generational Projection for Male and Female
+2020 2019 Discount rate (pre-retirement/post retirement) 2.89% 3.98% Long-term expected rate of return on plan assets 6.50% 6.50% Expected annual rate of compensation increase 0% 0% Expected annual rate of increase in compensation and benefit limits 0% 0% Post-retirement mortality RP-2014 Healthy Annuitant with MP- 2019 Generational Projection for Male and Female RP-2014 Healthy Annuitant Bottom Quartile with MP- 2018 Generational Projection for Male and Female

-Defined Benefit Pension Plan (continued): The Plan's assumed long-term rate of return of 7.0% is based primarily on the expected returns of asset classes weighted for asset allocation.
+The Plan assets consist primarily of equity securities, bonds and annuities, mutual funds and a money market fund.
+The Plan's assumed long-term rate of return of 7.0% is based primarily on the expected returns of asset classes weighted for asset allocation.
 In addition, historical rates of return on asset classes are compared with the Plan's historical yield.

 The Organization's investment goals state that Plan assets are to be invested in a balanced portfolio that allows sustained growth without material losses.